- Alumni & Donors

 Sciences Po’s Reims campus is located in a safe neighborhood near the center of town.
 Access to the campus is restricted to the Sciences Po community; a Sciences Po card is required to enter the campus.
 Participants, as well as counselors and the Programme Director, will be housed together five minutes from campus on foot.

-Students will return to the residence around 9:00 P.M. on weeknights, with lights out at 11:00 P.M.
-On weekends, students will return to the residence by 11:00 P.M. at the latest, with lights out at midnight.
+In 2017, students returned to the residence around 9:00 P.M. on weeknights, with lights out at 11:00 P.M.
+On weekends, students returned to the residence by 11:00 P.M. at the latest, with lights out at midnight.

 Behavior and Code of Conduct